Wednesday, January 2, 2013

-Killer Solo takes place in the show-business, this time in the big-ass arena rock tour so we know in advance that there will be plenty of weird guys and gals around.
-At its center is our hero, private detective Jim McNamara, who used to work for a record companies and during this employment had managed to develop his drug abuse from being just a simple pothead to a serious coke addict.
-After kicking the habit he ended up being sort of Rock'n'Roll detective hired by showbiz people in order to keep their protegees straight and away from the drugs.
+Killer Solo takes place in the show business, this time in the big-ass arena rock tour, so we know in advance that there will be plenty of weird guys and gals around.
+At its centre is our hero, private detective Jim McNamara, who used to work for a record company and during this employment had managed to develop his drug abuse from being just a simple pothead to a serious coke addict.
+After kicking the habit, he ended up being sort of a Rock'n'Roll detective hired by showbiz people to keep their protegees straight and away from the drugs.

-It begins in the classical way.
-Jim gets hired by insurance company to investigate accidental (yeah right!) death of a Shirley Slaughterhouse's tour crew member.
-Shirley is a kind of Marylin Manson shock-rocker asshole (looking like Johnny Depp with dysentery) surrounded by even bigger assholes in the likes of of his band members, his agent and his neurotic girlfriend.
-Other interesting characters are introduced as well: bunch of right-wing Christians lead by fanatical reverend, Jim's AA sponsor (a bit redundant in my humble opinion) and finally Paula - record company P.R. person.
-She appears to be the only sane person on tour's board, but she too is a bit redundant and (spoiler!) pretty much serves just for romantic aspect of a story.
+It begins classically.
+Jim gets hired by an insurance company to investigate the accidental (yeah, right!) death of a Shirley Slaughterhouse's tour crew member.
+Shirley is a kind of Marilyn Manson shock-rocker asshole (looking like Johnny Depp with dysentery) surrounded by even bigger assholes in the likes of his band members, his agent and his neurotic girlfriend.
+Other interesting characters are introduced as well: a group of right-wing Christians led by a fanatical reverend, Jim's AA sponsor (a bit redundant, in my humble opinion), and finally Paula, the record company's P.R. person.
+She appears to be the only sane person on the tour's board, but she, too, is a bit redundant and (spoiler!) pretty much serves just for the romantic aspect of a story.

 So what I'm basically trying to say is that it starts really fucking promising.
-Plot is interesting, pace is rapid (people fly from one city to another, staying in various hotels) and I also enjoyed its style.
-Hiltbrand uses language rich enough and mostly cool and amusing with lots of references to popular culture without too many of those usual "witty jokes".
+The plot is interesting, the pace is rapid (people fly from one city to another, staying in various hotels), and I also enjoyed its style.
+Hiltbrand uses language that is rich enough and mostly cool and amusing, with lots of references to popular culture, but without too many of the usual "witty jokes".

 But then, approximately halfway through, it gradually loses its pace.
-Instead on crime, author starts to concentrate on our hero and its relationships with Paula, his mentor and especially with Shirley who btw turns out not to be such an asshole.
+Instead of focusing on crime, the author begins to concentrate on our hero and his relationships with Paula, his mentor, and especially with Shirley, who, by the way, turns out not to be such an asshole.
 I started to like the guy myself because he had tested Jim's musical knowledge by playing him Husker Du and choosing Mudhoney as their password keyword.

-So everything becomes pretty boring (wtf was that episode with guitarist audition I still wonder) and predictable.
-There's just one more corpse until the final showdown and we are not even sure whether it's related to our case or not.
-At the end everything gets resolved in a thriller fashion and not at all by good detective work.
+Everything becomes dull and predictable, and I still wonder what that episode with the guitarist audition was about.
+There's just one more corpse until the final showdown, and we are not even sure whether it's related to our case or not.
+Ultimately, everything is resolved in a thrilling fashion, rather than through good detective work.

 Shame, disappointing ending after the promising start.